muasiq/grit/exampleSite/content/english/_index.md

     content: We provide 24h service for your convenience
   - name: Value For Money
     icon: fas fa-heart
-    content: You save more than the money you invest in our energy solution
+    content: You invest to make your system efficient, We ensure you earn more than your investment
   - name: Higher Power
     icon: fas fa-tachometer-alt
     content: You can support any type of power hungry machines with our battery packs